Despite never completing high school, the Scottish-Australian Scott Neeson ended up making quite the name for himself.

 Meeting Sreyoun inspired CCF

-Within the first twenty minutes of being on the garbage dump that very first day, Scott met a child.
+Within the first 20 minutes of being on the garbage dump that very first day, Scott met a child.
 He couldn’t tell if it was a girl or a boy because they were completely covered up, partly to hide from the heat and partly because there was nowhere to leave their belongings.

-It took little more than an hour and it struck him, with the horrific backdrop of the garbage dump, how simple it was to help.
+It took little more than an hour, and it struck him - with the horrific backdrop of the garbage dump - how simple it was to help.
 That was the start of CCF.

-And in 2019, Sreyoun graduated from university with a degree in finance and economics.
+In 2019, Sreyoun graduated from university with a degree in finance and economics.

 When Scott returned home to start a new job at Sony Pictures, his heart wasn’t in it.
 That year, he traveled to Cambodia for one week every month as he set up a charity on the dump.
-The contrast between his two worlds was paralyzing.
+The contrast between his two worlds was immobilizing.

 In 2004, Scott decided to leave Hollywood behind and moved to Cambodia.